-What Factors Does The Court Consider In The Division Of Assets And Debts In A Divorce?
+What Factors Does A Court Consider In The Division Of Assets And Debts In A Divorce?

 In the state of Florida, anything acquired during the course of the marriage is subject to 50/50 division and it doesn’t matter whose name is on the asset or liability.
 For example, if one party has a bank account during the course of the marriage in their own name, that account could be subject to equitable distribution.
 The same holds true with vehicles, retirement accounts, real property and bank accounts in individual parties’ names.
 This also holds true for liabilities.
 If one party has a credit card in their individual name, the other party is liable for half of that debt.
 The general rule has many exceptions and you may have a good argument to keep an asset from being divided by the Court.
 In addition, there are exceptions that may preclude you from being responsible for half of the debt.